 How do SARS and COVID-19 spread?

-But here’s what we do know about coronavirus transmission such as SARS-CoV and SARS-CoV-2: These coronaviruses spread by close person-to-person contact, and are thought to be transmitted most readily by respiratory droplets (droplet spread) produced when an infected person coughs or sneezes.
+SARS-CoV and SARS-CoV-2 spread by close person-to-person contact and are thought to be transmitted most readily by respiratory droplets (droplet spread) produced when an infected person coughs or sneezes.
 According to the CDC, droplet spread can happen when droplets from the cough or sneeze of an infected person are propelled a short distance (generally up to 3 feet) through the air and deposited on the mucous membranes of the mouth, nose, or eyes of persons who are nearby.
 The virus also can spread when a person touches a surface or object contaminated with infectious droplets and then touches his or her mouth, nose, or eyes.

 How can you prevent these illnesses?

 While it is recommended to avoid all unnecessary travel and contact with others during a pandemic, practicing good hygiene is the number one way to prevent contracting illnesses in both times of pandemic and all other times.
 Therefore, we cannot emphasize enough how important it is to wash your hands to prevent both SARS and COVID-19.

 “Cleaning products and good hygiene are very effective and should be the front line,” Dr. Pavia says.
 “Soap removes superficial contamination and breaks down the fatty envelope that protects coronaviruses—just like it does with grease on our dishes—and removes any contamination from our skin.
 Soap removes the virus and the mucous associated with the virus from your skin and if it’s not on your skin, it’s not going to get inside of you.”